JupyterPhysSciLab/JupyterPiDAQ/README.md

   * Vernier flat (tris compatible) pH probe (V, mV, pH).
   * Compatible with standard Vernier analog probes.
 Default calibrations being added as time and sensors become available.

+* __LabQuest compatible__ (board provides 5.0 V of power/reference to sensors):
+  * voltage reading (V, mV) from any sensor that puts out a voltage in the range +/- 10 V.
+  * Vernier SS temperature probe (V, mV, K, C, F).
+  * Vernier old and new pressure sensors (V, Pa, kPa, Bar, Torr, mmHg, atm)
+  * Vernier standard pH probe (V, mV, pH).
+  * Vernier flat (tris compatible) pH probe (V, mV, pH).
+  * Compatible with standard Vernier analog probes.
+Default calibrations being added as time and sensors become available.

-You can also hook up your own sensors and manually convert the raw voltage readings or write and submit a new sensor definition to the project.
+With any of these interfaces, you can hook up your own sensors and manually convert the raw voltage readings or write and submit a new sensor definition to the project.

 ### License:
 [This software is distributed under the GNU V3 license](https://gnu.org/licenses).